 Pet carriers for dogs.

-You can also get a dog carrier that has compartments for treats, medicines and a small bowl for your journey.
-If you have to check your dog into baggage, make sure that you chose an airline that has a great record transporting pets.
+You can also get a dog carrier with compartments for treats, medicines, and a small bowl for your journey.

 Harnesses and doggy seat belts.

-Alternatively, you can also get a car seat harness for your dog that will strap him in and keep your pooch safe and secure.
-There are several types of dog seat belts, and some of the best are those that attach to the car seat tethers that are in newer model vehicles.
+There are several types of dog seat belts, and some of the best are those that attach to the car seat tethers in newer model vehicles.

-Our editor Samantha has done an extensive written and video review of several dog car seat belts and dog harnesses which I recommend you check out.
-Also, make sure you confirm that whatever you have will work great in case of a crash (read more here).
+Also, confirm that whatever you have will work great in case of a crash (read more here).

 Travel dog crates.

 Finally, owners traveling by car should invest in crash-safe dog travel crates.

 Only buy one that easily attaches to car seats for safety reasons, so they do not slide.

 This keeps your dog safe and anxiety-free, especially for long car trips.